Seaweeds and Human Health

 Seaweeds naturally contain an average of about 30 parts per million (ppm) by dry weight of arsenic.
 The USDA has no standards for allowable levels of arsenic in seaweeds.
 However, the European Pharmacopoeia (European Pharmacopoeia Commission 2007) allows up to 90 ppm of arsenic in kelp for use in medicinal products.
 Also, almost all of the arsenic in seaweeds occurs in the form of organically bound compounds (arsenosugars) which are relatively nontoxic.

-Seaweeds and water pollution: Seaweeds are at the bottom of the food chain and are therefore not prone to bioaccumulation of pollutants.
-However, seaweeds can absorb considerable amounts of heavy metals or radioactive elements if they are growing near a local point source of these pollutants, such as a nuclear power plant, mine, smelter, chemical plant, paper mill, landfill, waste dump, chemical agricultural region etc. Heavy metals or radioactive elements can also be carried from these sources to the sea by rivers and streams.
+Seaweeds are at the bottom of the food chain and are therefore not prone to bioaccumulation of pollutants.
+However, seaweeds can absorb considerable amounts of heavy metals or radioactive elements if they are growing near a local point source of these pollutants, such as a nuclear power plant, mine, smelter, chemical plant, paper mill, landfill, waste dump, chemical agricultural region, etc. Heavy metals or radioactive elements can also be carried from these sources to the sea by rivers and streams.

 Most commercial kelp meals and powders come from eastern Canada, Norway or Iceland.
 These are often very inexpensive, but seem to be of universally poor quality in terms of smell and taste.